 Macular degeneration is usually related to ageing and most frequently affects people over the age of 50.
 However, it is not a normal or inevitable consequence of ageing.
-Certain forms of the disease can also affect younger people.

-Types of macular degeneration
+Stages of macular degeneration

 Early detection is critical

 The early detection of any form of macular degeneration is crucial to saving sight.
 Difficulty with vision should never be dismissed as just a part of getting older.
-In its early stages macular degeneration may not result in noticeable visual symptoms but it can be detected with an eye test.
+In its early stages macular degeneration may not result in noticeable visual symptoms but it can be detected with an eye examination.

 The earlier that macular degeneration is detected the earlier that steps can be undertaken to help slow its progression and save sight through treatment and/or lifestyle modifications.